Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Imagine a world where charge carriers propagate like water: it takes time for the carrier to propagate through the logic gates and the wires.
 The more logic gates you have on your path, the more wire length you need to traverse, the longer the time.
 The density of these carriers indicates your binary state: 0 or 1, and for the predictable operation of your chip, you need to leave enough time for your flows of carriers to fully propagate through your longest path.

-How much time you leave directly impacts how high you clock your hardware and so, how much performance you can get out of your design.
+How much time you leave directly impacts how fast you can clock your hardware and hence how much performance you can get out of your design.

 ## Optimizing